-- Your first breath in is often larger than a normal breath and may include a breath hold. - Breathe as much air out as you can and then take small breaths in and out at the bottom of your lungs until you feel a crackle.
+- Your first breath in is often larger than a normal breath and may include a breath hold. - Breathe as much air out as you can and then take small breaths in and out at the bottom of your lungs until you feel a crackle or hear a crackling noise when you breath out.
 This is mucus in your small airways. - When the crackle gets louder it means you are ready to take larger breaths in. - Continue breathing at this level until you can feel the mucus has moved higher in the airways, increasing lung volume gradually until the mucus is in the upper airways and ready to clear. - Mucus can then be cleared by huffing or with a cough.

-Autogenic drainage takes practice to get it right and your technique may need to change when you have more or less mucus to clear.
+Autogenic drainage takes practice to get right and your technique may need to change when you have more or less mucus to clear.